rcarver/config/README.md

 # Config (a working title)

-A modern, distributed server configuration tool.
+A modern, distributed provisioning tool.

 **Product Status:** Config is very alpha.
 Feedback of all types is welcome, especially issues and pull requests.
 Vagrant is the ideal way